 6. In a separate bowl, toss blueberries with 2 teaspoons flour.
 Fold the berries into the batter.
 Don't over-mix the ingredients!

-7. Using an ice cream scoop or large spoon, divide batter equally among prepared muffin cups; they will be very full.
+7. Using an ice cream scoop or large spoon, divide batter equally among prepared muffin cups.

 8. Spoon 1 teaspoon of cooked berry mixture into center of each mound of batter.
 Using a skewer, gently swirl berry filling into batter.
 Sprinkle lemon sugar evenly on top of the muffins

 9. Bake for about 30 minutes, until golden.
 Let the muffins cool in the pan for about 10 minutes.
-Run a knife around the edge of each muffin to free it from the pan if necessary (the blueberries can stick), then transfer the muffins to a rack to cool completely
+Run a knife around the edge of each muffin to free it from the pan if necessary (the blueberries can stick).
+Transfer the muffins to a rack to cool completely

 If you try this recipe, leave a comment and let me know what you think!
 And don’t forget to snap a pic and tag it #felichiccuisine on instagram!

 Your body is not a temple, it's an amusement park.
 Enjoy the ride.― Anthony Bourdain